Mariners get back to winning formula, hold off Rangers 4-3 - KVIA

 AP Sports Writer

-On Monday night, it was a formula of good starting pitching, key baserunning and some more hot hitting from Ty France.

-“It really ends up defining your season finding ways to win games like tonight,” Seattle manager Scott Servais said.

-France launched his 13th home run as part of a three-hit night, Cal Raleigh added an RBI single and the Mariners rebounded from a rough weekend with a 4-3 victory over the Texas Rangers.
+SEATTLE (AP) — Ty France launched his 13th home run as part of a three-hit night, Cal Raleigh added an RBI single and the Seattle Mariners rebounded from a rough weekend with a 4-3 win over the Texas Rangers on Monday.

 Erik Swanson escaped a ninth-inning jam and Seattle won for the 15th time in 18 games, a stretch of success interrupted over the weekend when the Mariners were swept at home by AL West-leading Houston following a 14-game winning streak.
 But Texas was a welcome visitor as the Mariners won their sixth straight over the Rangers and improved to 9-2 against them this season.